noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

         the largest maximal content contribution of the grid items min-content
-        the largest minimal content contribution of the grid items */
+        the largest minimal content contribution of the grid items repeat(#|auto-fill|auto-fit, #)
+        i.e. a repeated fragment
+        specify a pattern for auto creating columns
+     */
     grid-template-columns: repeat(3, 1fr)